ioBroker/ioBroker.ping/README.md

 ## Pings configured IP addresses.

 Pings specified IP addresses in defined interval and monitors the results.
+Use "Reverse DNS Lookup" for devices blocking ping/ICMP.
+Does not work with extended info.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.